 Despite how near it is and the fact that I lived in Auckland for six years (so check out my local’s list of quirky things to do there), I had never actually been to the centre of Hamilton until this moment.
 I’d driven through it on the outer roads but didn’t appreciate how cool the centre of town was.

-5. Have some chilli bacon at Momento Espresso.
-After I’d run up and down Embassy Square squealing plus wandered around all the street art and the river I was quite hungry so we headed off to breakfast at Momento on the corner of Hood and Victoria Streets.
+After I’d run up and down Embassy Square squealing, plus wandered around all the street art and the river I was quite hungry so we headed off to breakfast at Momento on the corner of Hood and Victoria Streets.

 They cure their own bacon here and the menu told us they had made a chilli one so, we decided to go for the Bacon and Egg sandwich to show it off.

 It wasn’t the spiciest thing I’ve ever tasted in my life, but otherwise it was pretty good – but the sandwich itself is seriously hard to eat.
 Use a knife and fork.

 So, as I say, I only had about two hours in Hamilton on our way to the fascinating town of Tirau so I know I’ve missed heaps of other fun and quirky things to eat, see or do – so, if you know the city, what did I miss?
 Let me know in the comments.
 I will be back there at some point I’m sure so it would be great to be armed with an itinerary.

 My name is Helen Foster and I’m a journalist and author living in Sydney.